Yen retreats as risk appetite improves, China PMI in focus

 Trading was a bit choppy around the release of minutes of the Federal Reserve's late April meeting, which showed policymakers discussed exit strategies from ultra-loose monetary policy.

-But they also made clear that the Fed was not signaling that it was ready to "normalize" policy or raise interest rates any time soon.
+But they also made clear that the Fed was not signalling that it was ready to "normalise" policy or raise interest rates any time soon.

 "With the Fed not concerned about the inflation outlook, and the first rate rise not expected until mid-late 2015, the USD lost ground after the minutes, while U.S. stocks gained," said Spiros Papadopoulos, senior economist at NAB in Melbourne.